Râșnov Fortress: History

 Archaeological research revealed the existence of fortification traces on the fortress hill since prehistoric and Dacian times.

-The medieval initial fortress is considered to have been built between 1211 and 1225, in the Kingdom of Hungary during the local rule of the Teutonic Knights in Burzenland, although there is no archaeological evidence in this respect.
+The initial medieval fortress is considered to have been built between 1211 and 1225, in the Kingdom of Hungary during the local rule of the Teutonic Knights in Burzenland, although there is no archaeological evidence in this respect.

 In 1335, during a Tatar incursion that ravaged the Burzenland, Râșnov and Brașovia were the only fortified places that remained unconquered.
 This is also the first documented attestation of the fortification.

-In 1421 the fortress was besieged for the first time by an Ottoman army.
+In 1421, the fortress was besieged for the first time by an Ottoman army.

-In 1600, Michael the Brave along with his troops and his wife, Lady Stanca, retreated here after the defeat at the Battle of Mirăslău.
+In 1600, Michael the Brave along with his troops and his wife, Lady Stanca, retreated here after their defeat at the Battle of Mirăslău.

 In 1612, during the rule of Prince Gabriel Báthory, the fortress was conquered for the only time in its history.
 It fell due to the lack of water caused by the discovery by the enemy troops of the path leading to a secret spring.

 To remove the weakness constituted by the lack of a source of water inside the fortress, a 146 m deep well was dug out between 1623 and 1642.

-In 1718 the fortress was partially destroyed by a fire, and in 1802 it was damaged by an earthquake.
+In 1718, the fortress was partially destroyed by a fire, and in 1802, it was damaged by an earthquake.

-In 1821 refugees from Wallachia (the resurgent movement led by Tudor Vladimirescu) retreated to the fortress.
+In 1821, refugees from Wallachia (the resurgent movement led by Tudor Vladimirescu) retreated to the fortress.

 Between 1848 and 1849, because the town of Râșnov lay on the way of both the Hungarian revolutionaries and the Austrian imperial troops, the inhabitants retreated to the fortress.
 This was the last mission of the fortress as a place of refuge and defence.

 In 1850, due to the political situation and the diminution of the fortress's defensive role, the fortification was abandoned, becoming a ruin.
 There was only one guard left who had to announce the outbreak of fires by tolling a bell.

-The region belonged to the Lands of the Hungarian crown since 1000, after World War I, the Treaty of Trianon was ceded to Romania in 1920.

-After the World War II and the takeover of the communist regime in Romania, the fortress was restored for the first time, but barely, in the years 1955–1956.
+After World War II and the takeover of the communist regime in Romania, the fortress was restored for the first time, but barely, in the years 1955–1956.

 In 2000–2007, an Italian entrepreneur has transformed the decaying ruins into a picturesque tourist attraction by destroying and arbitrarily rebuilding parts of the archaeological remains.
 The Râșnov municipality has recovered the property in 2008 and better supervised work has ensued.